-Communication Studies sponsors the annual John Quincy Adams oratory contest, a storied Gonzaga University tradition that is now a televised event.
-Communication Studies is also home to the University’s nationally successful intercollegiate debate program, which has its own facility, Conway House.
+The department sponsors the annual John Quincy Adams oratory contest, a long-time University tradition and now a televised event.
+Communication Studies is also home to our nationally recognized intercollegiate debate program.